-All SFHAC Business Members are welcome to attend and engage in the Committee.
+All SFHAC and BayHAC Business Members are welcome to attend and engage in the Committee.

 Project Review Guidelines